Henderson, Arkansas

 Henderson is an unincorporated community and census-designated place (CDP) in Baxter County, Arkansas, United States.
 It was first listed as a CDP in the 2020 census with a population of 309.
-Henderson is located along U.S. Routes 62 and 412, 9.5 mi east-northeast of Mountain Home.
+Henderson is located on the east bank of Norfork Lake along U.S. Routes 62 and 412, 9.5 mi east-northeast of Mountain Home.
 Henderson has a post office with ZIP code 72544.